unChaz/sci-fi-5e/srd/mechanics/combat.md

 ##### Space

-A creature’s space is the area in feet that it effectively controls in combat, not an expression of its physical dimensions.
-A typical Medium creature isn’t 5 feet wide, for example, but it does control a space that wide.
-If a Medium hobgoblin stands in a 5* foot-wide doorway, other creatures can’t get through unless the hobgoblin lets them.
+A creature's space is the area in feet that it effectively controls in combat, not an expression of its physical dimensions.
+A typical Medium creature isn't 5 feet wide, for example, but it does control a space that wide.
+If a Medium hobgoblin stands in a 5* foot-wide doorway, other creatures can't get through unless the hobgoblin lets them.

-A creature’s space also reflects the area it needs to fight effectively.
-For that reason, there’s a limit to the number of creatures that can surround another creature in combat.
+A creature's space also reflects the area it needs to fight effectively.
+For that reason, there's a limit to the number of creatures that can surround another creature in combat.
 Assuming Medium combatants, eight creatures can fit in a 5-foot radius around another one.

 Because larger creatures take up more space, fewer of them can surround a creature.
-If five Large creatures crowd around a Medium or smaller one, there’s little room for anyone else.
+If five Large creatures crowd around a Medium or smaller one, there's little room for anyone else.
 In contrast, as many as twenty Medium creatures can surround a Gargantuan one.

 ##### Squeezing into a Smaller Space

 A creature can squeeze through a space that is large enough for a creature one size smaller than it.
-Thus, a Large creature can squeeze through a passage that’s only 5 feet wide.
+Thus, a Large creature can squeeze through a passage that's only 5 feet wide.
 While squeezing through a space, a creature must spend 1 extra foot for every foot it moves there, and it has disadvantage on attack rolls and Dexterity saving throws.
-Attack rolls against the creature have advantage while it’s in the smaller space.
+Attack rolls against the creature have advantage while it's in the smaller space.

 ### Actions in Combat